 The experienced attorneys at Peterson, Martin & Reynolds LLP can help ensure that all laws are followed regarding disclosure and other aspects if you haven’t yet completed a sale.
 Our attorneys can also help you file a lawsuit and represent your interests in court if there is an ongoing disclosure dispute.

 The law firm of Peterson, Martin & Reynolds takes real estate litigation very seriously and strongly believes in providing every client with dedicated representation.
-We are happy to provide you with a free case evaluation.
+We are happy to provide you with a comprehensive case evaluation.
 Call us at (415) 849-2564 or reach us online.